yskooo/etch-a-sketchPixels/README.md

 # etch-a-sketchPixels
-a pixel sketchpad built with html5, css3, and vanilla javascript
+a pixel sketchpad built with html5, css3, and javascript es6+